BitBondtmUK/iota-starter-carsharing/README.md

 While you drive the car, the service tracks your location and also records your driving behavior.
 When you reach your driving destination, you can view information about each trip that you took in the car and you can also view your driving behavior score.

 ### Server component
-The IoT for Automotive - Mobility Starter Application mobile app interacts with the server component.
+The IBM IoT Connected Vehicle Insights - Mobility Starter Application mobile app interacts with the server component.
 The server component provides the back-end car sharing and system monitoring service that provides more features for car-hire companies.
 By default, the mobile app connects to a test server that is provided by IBM.
 You can also choose to deploy your own server instance to IBM Cloud and connect your mobile app to that instance instead of the test system.
 For more information about deploying the car-sharing server component, see [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).

 ## Prerequisites

-Before you deploy the IoT for Automotive - Mobility Starter Application mobile app for iOS, ensure that the following prerequisites are met:
+Before you deploy the IBM IoT Connected Vehicle Insights - Mobility Starter Application mobile app for iOS, ensure that the following prerequisites are met:

 - The sample source code for the mobile app is only supported for use with an official Apple iOS device.
 - The sample source code for the mobile app is also supported only with officially licensed Apple development tools that are customized and distributed under the terms and conditions of your licensed Apple iOS Developer Program or your licensed Apple iOS Enterprise Program.